 Fast forward to the present day and I know that it’s easy to understand the VLOOKUP function when it’s explained onscreen using a good example.
 I really wish that someone explained the VLOOKUP function to me the way I’m going to explain it to you.
 It would have saved a lot of time and headache!

 In our 13-minute video we explore a simple address book analogy to demystify VLOOKUPs and then check out how to use VLOOKUPs to perform exact matches.
 After that we examine the difference between exact matches and approximate matches and find out how to assign letter grades to students based on their percentage marks using the VLOOKUP function.

-Watch our 13 minute video to help you understand the VLOOKUP function.
-Click on the video below to play it and listen to my audio commentary.
+Watch this 13 minute video to understand the VLOOKUP function.
+Click on the video below to play it.

 Note: The video was transcribed by SpeechPad.com and then edited into the form you see below.

 Let’s check out the VLOOKUP function.
 I’ll first take you through an analogy to show you conceptually what’s the idea of the VLOOKUP function in Excel.
 Then I’ll take you through a demo of the VLOOKUP with exact match, and then VLOOKUP with approximate match.
 After watching this video you’ll understand the difference between exact matches and approximate matches and when you can use them.

 Change the drop-down selection from EMP003 to EMP002 and watch the formula output

 In the screenshot above, I have an address book with 5 different names in it.
 What we’re going to do is look up Gordon’s home address.
 We’re going to use a VLOOKUP function to do it.
 How will that work?